Personal Commentary by James Sivard

 This website is dedicated to providing information about Robert Sivard's paintings and prints.
 I feel proud to be able to share these rare and expressive images created by my father.
 I also want to fill in the gaps in the information previously available about his life and career.

 This documentary effort, which I began in 1995, has been a rigorous and enlightening journey.
-No archiving of his work had been done, despite the assurances of a close relative who is an art historian.
+To date no professional archiving or analysis of his work has been done, despite the assurances of a close relative who is an art historian.
 The orignal paintings are scattered around the world in various private collections; it's difficult to obtain permission to photograph these works.
 I welcome any comments or additional information about Robert Sivard.
 Please contact us or telephone me at 703-777-4352 (United States).

 My mother, Ruth Sivard, allowed me access to press clippings, photos and Bob's own comments.
 Most of the images in the Gallery are from his own documentation of his work.
 The first thing that struck me as I organized the material was Bob's stylistic consistency over the decades.
 The wit, the narrative style, the evocative but gentle color combinations, the expressive details: these are qualities present throughout his career.
 His technique grew stronger, however, and while his first critics termed his style "naive", a later one classified him as a "photo realist"!